ivank/laminar/packages/json-schema/README.md

 It is comparatively slower than the venerable [Ajv](https://github.com/epoberezkin/ajv) but is a lot simpler and smaller.
 It also passes the official [json-schema-org/JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).

-It is also does not rely on any shared state or static parameters returning all the errors for a given validation operation in one result.
+It does not rely on any shared state or static parameters returning all the errors for a given validation operation in one result.
 Which was one of the reasons to develop an alternative to Ajv in the first place.

 It was made as a lightweight dependency to [@ovotech/laminar](https://github.com/ovotech/laminar) framework with nice error messages.